Human Papilloma virus (HPV)

 Cervical Cancer: What are the early signs & symptoms?

-- Blood spots or light bleeding between or following periods.
+- Blood spots or light bleeding between or following periods can be an early warning sign.

-- Menstrual bleeding that is longer and heavier than usual.
+- Menstrual bleeding is longer and heavier than usual.

-Cervical cancer grows slowly and the survival rate is 100% if it is diagnosed early.
+Cervical cancer grows slowly.
+The survival rate is 100% if it is diagnosed early.

 What are the symptoms of cervical cancer that is spreading?